The-black/P/Scripting/README.md

-# ProofPoint devops scripting task submission
+# Devops scripting task submission

-This folder contains my submission of ProofPoint's devops scripting task.
+This folder contains my submission of the devops scripting task.

 ## The task:
 Consider that you have a drive with millions of files & folders.